aminedakhlii/prompt2flutter/README.md

 ## Credits

 This project uses components and best practices from the [Flutter Boilerplate](https://github.com/IkramKhan-DevOps/flutter_boilerplate) project, which provides a feature-rich starting point for Flutter applications.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.